-The easiest way to explain this is to show you this Venn diagram.
+What Is A Data Product Manager?The easiest way to explain this is to show you this Venn diagram.

-Generally, data is the product - either data resources or data expertise.
+Generally with data product management, data is the product - either data resources or data expertise.
 You then use data science and data analytics to actually manage and improve the product overtime.

 This matters mostly in terms of what I’ve seen with respect to teams and in how much time traditional data product managers spend in meetings and in communications with teams.
-And because I own my own business and I work remotely, we don’t have meetings in my business, which I like!
+Because I own my own business and I work remotely, we don’t have meetings in my business, which I like!

-I’ve broken the work down into three main categories:
+What Does a Data Product Manager Do?I’ve broken the work down into three main categories: